MinhSang1508/Wallet-Tracker/getting-started/quickstart/README.md

 * Many regular users want to create their own tracking tools to monitor their assets daily and as they wish without needing a PC or using a third-party app.
 However, creating, programming, or deploying a bot requires time for research and may involve costs for renting an online server…
 * Cardano has many API sources that provide free blockchain data.
 Most of these projects creating these APIs are funded by the Catalyst fund.
 However, their popularity is not yet high.

-### **SOLUTION**
+**Solution**

-Starting from real needs, we will create documentation to guide users in creating their own Tracker to monitor asset fluctuations in their wallets.
+Starting from real needs, we will create documentation to guide users in creating their own Telegram bot to monitor asset fluctuations in their wallets.
 The documentation includes:

-* **Documentation and Videos:** Guides on how to create and deploy a Guides on how to create and deploy an Asset tracker (Telegram bot, google script, simple database).t.
+* **Documentation and Videos:** Guides on how to create and deploy a Telegram bot.
 * **Using Free APIs:** Instructions on how to utilize free API sources.
 * **Bot Source Code Documentation:** Detailed documentation of the bot's source code.